 If your own laptop is sufficiently powerful (at least 4GB of RAM) and has plenty of free disk space (at least 1GB of free disk space), you may want to install a copy of the Quartus design software on your own computer.
-The latest version is Quartus version 17.
+The latest version is Quartus version 16.
+You may also borrow a DE1-SoC board from the EEE Stores with your ID card.
+The lending period is one week at a time.
+You may renew your loan of the board if no one else is on the waiting list.
+Of course, the DE1-SoC board and the appropriate software are available anytime during working hours in the Level 1 Electronics Lab.